jDimmy/check-vm-migration/README.md

         |
         |__(#2) Other features may be unnecessary for the virtual machine
             startup, but rather necessary for the application operation: these are the important features.
+        |
+        |__(#3) We also notice that when we disable some features, others are automatically set to 0 (disabled).
+            This is how we were able to establish the dependencies between the features.